ceardach/dbscripts/README.txt

     Use the 'Mode' module to create development, production and read-only sets of permissions.
 Enable the "read only" mode when merging.

+    Ignore workspace and tmp directories in the subversion.

+    For svn:
+    cd <database folder>
+    svn propedit svn:ignore .
+    Add in lines

+workspace
+tmp

+   Save and check in.
+If they have already been added, use svn rm tmp workspace.

+   For git use a .gitignore file and add the path to the tmp and workspace in.

 MERGING DATABASES